BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_docs.rst

   paramobj = BatteryInputParams(jsonstruct);
   paramobj = paramobj.validateInputParams();

 It is also possible to update the properties of this paramobj in a similar way to updating the jsonstruct.
-Here we set some more parameters for the diffusion model.
-The definitions for these are found in the corresponding classes: :class:`ActiveMaterialInputParams <Electrochemistry.ActiveMaterialInputParams>` and :class:`FullSolidDiffusionModelInputParams <Electrochemistry.FullSolidDiffusionModelInputParams>`.
+Here we set the discretisation level for the diffusion model.
+Other input parameters for the full diffusion model can be found here: :class:`FullSolidDiffusionModelInputParams <Electrochemistry.FullSolidDiffusionModelInputParams>`.

 .. code-block:: matlab

-  paramobj.(ne).(am).InterDiffusionCoefficient = 0;
-  paramobj.(pe).(am).InterDiffusionCoefficient = 0;

   paramobj.(ne).(am).(sd).N = 5;
   paramobj.(pe).(am).(sd).N = 5;